 - ਚਰਨ ਕਮਲ ਭਗਤਾਂ ਮਨਿ ਵੁਠੇ ॥: Lotus Feet dwell in the minds of Bhagat (sggs 109).

-In the Wisdom-Light of the Gurbani, after knowing what the true Charan-Kamal or Lotus Feet are, now let’s try to learn why there is so much emphasis in the Gurbani on realizing them.
+In the Wisdom-Light of the Gurbani, after knowing what the true Charan-Kamal or Lotus Feet are, now let’s try to learn why there is so much emphasis in the Gurbani on realizing/internalizing them.

-Thus, Bhagti is nothing but losing one’s mind (self-will…) in the Hukam or Lotus Feet or Pure Consciousness (i.e., Jot Saroop) within, through proper Understanding of the Gurbani.
+Thus, the Gurmat Bhagti is losing one’s mind (self-will…) in the Hukam or Lotus Feet or Pure Consciousness (i.e., Jot Saroop) within by BECOMING the Gurbani.
 Immortality (Amrit) and everlasting Bliss are the fruits of such Bhagti.

 - ਚਰਨ ਕਮਲ ਮਨੁ ਬੇਧਿਓ ਬੂਝਨੁ ਸੁਰਤਿ ਸੰਜੋਗ ॥੨॥: (One who is absorbed in Rabb’s Love, his) mind remains pierced with the lotus feet (Giaan Wisdom…), and his mental power of understanding also remains absorbed. ||2|| (sggs 1363).

-However, the illiterate and crafty Pujaarees enjoy having their bodily feet touched, massaged and washed by their equally or more ignorant followers or admirers.
-In the selfish desire of attaining material wealth or heavenly pleasures, many drink the wash water of their filthy feet, full of harmful bacteria and diseases.
+However, the self-serving Pujaaree (clergy) enjoys having their physical feet touched, massaged and washed by their equally or more ignorant followers or admirers.
+In the selfish desire of attaining material or heavenly pleasures, many drink the wash water of their filthy feet, full of harmful bacteria and diseases.
 Also, many apply the dust of their feet to their own forehead.
 This goofy shenanigans of the Pujaaree-Vaad and their foolish followers is refuted (ਖੰਡਨ) in the SGGS.

 When the Gurbani asks us to attach to the Gur-Charan, it’s simply asking us to attach to the Divine Wisdom of Gur-Shabad and live daily life accordingly.